wzychla/OldMusicBox.ePUAP.Client/README.md

-# OldMusicBox.ePUAP.Client
+# OldMusicBox.ePUAP.Client, OldMusicBox.ePUAP.Client.Core

 The goal of this project is to provide an independent .NET [ePUAP](https://epuap.gov.pl/wps/portal/english) Client.

 The client supports:
-* services used by the Profil Zaufany SSO flow
 * services used by the Profil Zaufany document digital signing
 * services used to communicate with Digital Exchanges (**Elektroniczna Skrzynka Podawcza**)

 The implementation follows the
 [official specification](https://epuap.gov.pl/wps/portal/strefa-urzednika/pomoc_urzednik/) (*Dla integratorów* section).

-## Current Version: 1.25.03.0
+## Current Version: 1.25.05.0

 Please refer to the change list and the road map below.